-In general, property owners and tenants are liable for injuries caused by man-made conditions unless they were not aware -- or had no reason to be aware -- of the danger.
+In general, property owners and tenants are liable for injuries caused by man-made conditions unless they were not aware -- or had no reason to be aware -- of the danger.6

 Example: There is a dip in the ground that is hard to see by the lost-and-found at Wet n' Wild Water Park in Las Vegas.
-An inspector finds the dip and tells the owner, but the owner does not fix it or post warning signs.
+An inspector finds the dip and documents it in the inspection report, but the owner does not fix it or post warning signs.
 One day a patron trips on the dip and breaks his leg.
 He then brings a personal injury lawsuit for water park accidents in Nevada.
 Since the owner was presumably aware of the dip due to the inspection report, the owner will probably be held liable for failing to fix the problem or to warn against it.

 It does not matter if the owner in the above example never read the inspection report or merely forgot to fix the problem.
 A reasonable person in the owner's circumstances would have known about it and fixed it.

 Invitees are people that the landowner or occupier welcome onto the property for the landowner or occupier's benefit.
-Common examples of invitees are people who patronize a business, such as shoppers, hotel guests, and restaurant guests.
+Common examples of invitees are people who patronize a business, such as:

-Licensees are people that the landowner or occupier welcome onto the property for the parties' mutual benefit.
-A common example of licensees are social guests visiting a friend's home.
+Licensees are people that the landowner or occupier allows onto the property for the parties' mutual benefit.
+A common example of licensees is social guests visiting a friend's home.